 8. Acupoint: LI-4 (Other Names: Large Intestine-4/He Gu/Joining Valley)

 It also assists with stomach pain, headaches, diabetes, colds, ear blockage, and respiratory problems.
-This is a crucial point to relieve discomfort and improve immunity.
+This is a crucial point to relieve discomfort anywhere on the head and improve immunity.
 This acupoint is one of the favorite acupressure points together with PC 9 acupuncture point for many office workers in case you do not know.